General Pershing’s Presentation Pistol to Venezuela’s President

 General John J. “Black Jack” Pershing, right, commanded the American Expeditionary Forces in World War I. He was opposed to trench warfare, left.

 Pershing recalled a particular moment during the charge, writing later, “I saw a colored trooper stop at a trench filled with Spanish dead and wounded and gently raise the head of a wounded Spanish lieutenant, and give him the last drop of water from his own canteen.
-We officers of the 10th Cavalry could have taken our black heroes in our .”
+We officers of the 10th Cavalry could have taken our black heroes in our arms.”

 The 10th’s officers sought decorations and promotions for its enlisted men as the Spanish-American War ended.
 More than 60 non-commissioned officers of the 10th Cavalry were commissioned as the Army expanded in World War I, with 20 earning the rank of captain.